jiannanzhou/jiannanzhou.github.io/research.md

 “Eliciting Structural Parameters in Semiparametric Preferences”

-“A Micro-Consistent Habit Formation Model”
+“Efficiency Wages and the Cost of Business Cycles”

-“Efficiency Wage and Cost of Business Cycles”
+“Habit Formation Preferences Consistent with Survey Evidence: Axiomatics and Implications”